vsshu/Synchrony/README.md

 Code for the assignment on behavioural synchrony and mimicry, for the course Core Topics AI at Tilburg University.

+The aggdata.cvs files contain the TLCC values for the eight fist bump and eight hug used interactions.

 The code was written to be used with the publicly available dataset ShakeFive2.
 Fist bump files:
   21
   30